 One of the most rewarding and freeing things you can do for yourself this year is paying off debt.

 Paying off debt can be a daunting task.
-One that we know we need to do, but will tuck it away for another day.
-Meanwhile, the debt is only getting larger and we are sinking further into a hole that feels impossible to get out.
+One that we know we need to do but will tuck away for another day.
+Meanwhile, the debt is only getting larger, and we are sinking further into a hole that feels impossible to get out.

 If you feel stuck and don’t know where to start, start here.

-With the debt snowball method, you will have a clear idea of what to do when you are done reading this.
+With the debt snowball method, you will have a clear idea of what to do to get ahead of your finances.

 What is the debt snowball method?

-You know when you start to make a snowball and you start off with a solid little ball of snow.
+When you start making a snowball, you start with a solid little ball of snow.
 Then you continue to add more and more snow until it’s a perfect size.
-That is the snowball effect and the debt snowball method is the same.
+That is, the snowball effect and the debt snowball method is the same.

-The debt snowball method is a debt reduction strategy where you pay off your debts in the order of smallest to largest.
+The debt snowball method is a debt reduction strategy where you pay off your debts in the smallest to largest order.
 This method helps you gain momentum from each small victory of debt paid off.
 Once the smallest debt is paid in full, that payment now an addition to the next smallest debt payment.